Click here for commonly asked questions on internship registration.

 Ursuline students have been successful in a great variety of internships.
 View a presentation covering the different types of experiential education available at Ursuline College and testimonials of recent Ursuline internship students and employers' experiences by clicking on the link "Jobs and Internships" on the left side of this page.

-Prospective Students and Employers: please contact Hannah Hardy, Coordinator of Experiential Education at 440-720-3146 or e-mail Hannah.Hardy@ursuline.edu
+Prospective Students and Employers: please contact Hannah Hardy, Assistant Director of Counseling and Career Services at 440-720-3146 or e-mail Hannah.Hardy@ursuline.edu

 if you would like to learn more about internship opportunities at Ursuline College.